MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 > [!NOTE]
 > Although Windows Configuration Designer lets you add a Classic Win32 app to a provisioning package, Surface Hub only accepts UWP apps.
 If you include a Classic Win32 app, provisioning will fail.

-### Add a configuration file

-In addition to this provisioning package, you can use a Surface Hub configuration file to make it even easier to set up your devices.
-A Surface Hub configuration file contains a list of device accounts for connecting to Exchange, Microsoft Teams, or Skype for Business, as well as "friendly names" for wireless projection.

-**To create a Surface Hub configuration file:**

-1. Open Microsoft Excel (or other .csv editor), create a .csv file named _SurfaceHubConfiguration.csv_.

-2. Enter a list of device accounts and friendly names in this format:

-    ```
-    <DeviceAccountName>,<DeviceAccountPassword>,<FriendlyName>
-    ```
-    > [!TIP]
-    > The configuration file must not contain column headers.
-When included in a provisioning package applied to Surface Hub, you can select the account and friendly name for the device from the file.
-To create the .csv file,  use either a UPN address format (rainier@contoso.com) or down-level logon name format (contoso\rainier).

-3. Save the file to your project folder and copy it to the USB key with your provisioning package.

-> [!NOTE]
-> The configuration file can only be applied during first run setup.

 ### Password protect provisioning package